matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 A future MSC might wish to explore features for trusted contacts or soft-ignores to give users more control over who can generate notifications.

-### Configurable mentions limits

-It maybe desirable for room administrators to configure the number of allowed mentions in a message, e.g. a conference may want to mention 50 people at once or it may be appropriate for a kudos room to mention the 15 people on your team.
-Since it is easy enough to work around the limit of 10 mentions in socially appropriate situations (by sending multiple messages) it does not seem worth the technical complexity of allowing this number to be configurable.

 ### Muted except for mentions push rules